Testing

 harn test conformance --filter workflow_runtime

-harn test conformance --tag agent
+harn test conformance --filter agent

 # Verbose output